dbuenzli/asetmap/README.md

 library.
 It essentially gets rid of `Not_found` exceptions and provide pretty-printers for the data types.

-asetmap has no dependency is distributed under the ISC license.
+asetmap has no dependency and is distributed under the ISC license.

 Homepage: http://erratique.ch/software/asetmap